Topic: “Gender-Affirming Care for Trans and Gender-Diverse Patients”

 “What’s On Your Mind?” -- A free-wheeling, open and respectful discussion.
 It's a great way to meet fellow humanists and discuss issues of the day.

-Topic: “Joy" -- Join us to discuss a topic chosen the month prior.
+Topic: “Are Citizens Complicit in What a Democratically-Elected Government Does?" -- Join us to discuss a topic chosen the month prior.
 You don't have to research the topic ahead of time, but some members like to stretch their awareness ahead of time.
 And feel free to suggest a topic for the following month.

 Discussion meetings are free and open to the public.
 No RSVP is required.
 They run 10:30 am -12:30 pm and will be held at the International District Library, 7601 Central Ave NE.